-The risk of death from overdose is a concern for people using heroin in the short or long term because dosing is impossible to measure due to difference in purity.
-Essentially, it’s never a safe time to use heroin–first time users overdose; veteran users overdose.
+The risk of death from overdose is a concern for people using heroin in the short and long term because dosing is impossible to measure due to variations in purity.
+Essentially, it’s never a safe time to use heroin—first-time users overdose; veteran users overdose.

-Many of the complications and side effects are compounded by using other substances with heroin, especially others that depress the body like alcohol or sedatives.
+Many of the complications and side effects of heroin are compounded by using other substances alongside it—especially those that depress the body, such as alcohol and sedatives.
 The combined effects can lead to dangerously slow breathing, lack of oxygen to the brain, heart problems, coma, and death.

-- Decreased dental health marked by damaged teeth and gum swelling.
+- Deteriorated dental health—marked by damaged teeth and gum swelling.

 - Excoriated skin from scratching.